Author’s Note #1: Who this book is for

 It is on us to live our purpose, to solve for unity, equity, prosperity and belonging.
 We can show ourselves that we have the medal and grit to deliver on our founders’ words.
 I know that in your heart, you want to see our national purpose fulfilled - to liberate human potential, to create a prosperous and equitable multicultural democratic society, and to show all of humanity that, yes, such things exist and are possible.

 Once we fulfill on this sacred purpose as a nation, we do more than prove we're not full of shit, but regain the right to co-lead the world and pave the way for planetary unity.
 Alliances and coalitions, such as the Paris Climate Agreement, NATO, the United Nation's Sustainable Development Goals, OECD, etc. are merely the beginning of what is possible for planetary thriving.
+While our influence is not what it was after WWII, Americanism, as quasi-democratic, capitalist idea of liberty and self-expression has become very much a mainstay in many cultures throughout the world.
+We still have global influence, and can show the world that we are no longer selfish adolescents, but adults who care for one another while remaining free and self-expressed.
 When we harness our collective potential, imagine how much more goodness, truth and beauty will be possible.

 Unfortunately, 85% of the world’s workforce is disengaged, phoning it in, and resulting in $7T loss in productivity (Gallup, 2017).
 Now consider all the amazing things the 15% of us who are engaged have created.
 Now multiply that by 6.
 That’s what’s possible when we ignite purpose, belonging and flourishing worldwide.
 Imagine 8B fully activated souls making their highest contribution, exploring the unknown, celebrating the wonders of nature, mining the depths of our wisdom and unleashing our unlimited fount of creativity.
 But first, we have to get our shit together as a nation.
 Then we can show the way.
 It begins with us.